NVIDIA/cloud-native-docs/gpu-operator/install-gpu-operator-nvaie.rst

 * OpenShift Container Platform on bare metal or VMware vSphere with GPU Passthrough
 * OpenShift Container Platform on VMware vSphere with NVIDIA vGPU

-For Red Hat OpenShift, refer to :doc:`openshift/nvaie-with-ocp`.
+For Red Hat OpenShift, refer to :external+ocp:doc:`nvaie-with-ocp`.

 ***********************